LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    Prefer CAVLC entropy coding over CABAC in H.264 when using NVENC.
    CAVLC is outdated and needs around 10% more bitrate for same quality, but provides slightly faster decoding when using software decoder.

-   ..
-Note:: This option only applies when using H.264 format with NVENC `encoder`_.
+   .. note:: This option only applies when using H.264 format with NVENC `encoder`_.

 **Choices**